NKkrisz/Steam-Deck-Hardware/README.md

 ## 👀 Interesting Stuff
 - [Quanta Computer is the manufacturer of Steam Decks (See 3rd picture, top-left print on box, Valve is also mentioned on their wiki)](https://store.steampowered.com/news/app/1675180/view/2963920750895461227)
+- Steam Decks' brown cardboard shipping boxes have Valve references on them
+- In Japan the boxes that Steam Decks come in are different and have proper retail packaging and design
 - [You can wake up a docked Steam Deck (LCD too) with the Steam Controller](https://www.reddit.com/r/SteamDeck/comments/15c6h2x/you_can_wake_up_a_docked_steam_deck_with_the/)
 - [How The Giant Steam Deck Was Made For The Tokyo Game Show (2022)](Markdown/Other/Giant_Steam_Deck_TGS_2022.md)
 - [Steam Deck RGB Mod - Part 1 - I2C Investigation - CalcProgrammer1](https://www.youtube.com/watch?v=CzuZNvp0MOQ)